GNOME/gimp-help/README.md

 ###  Hints for making good screenshots

-  * please make screenshots only with the system default theme, which is of course just the plain gtk+ default look
+  * Please make screenshots only with the system default theme, which is of course just the plain gtk+ default look - FIXME Nowadays dark mode is often used.
+Using a dark theme is totally ok to me.
+    If we want a unified look that would mean creating all images on one platform with one chosen theme.
+At this moment that doesn't seem feasible.
-  * use default fonts like Bitstream Vera Sans
+  * Use default fonts like Bitstream Vera Sans - FIXME This is not a crossplatform default font, we need a better suggestion.
-  * crop the window manager borders
+  * Crop the window manager borders; or even more if the image is intended to only show a limited set of things that need an explanation.
-  * before saving an image as PNG, check if you can convert it to indexed mode without loss of quality (saves space and bandwidth)
+  * Before saving an image as PNG, check if you can convert it to indexed mode without loss of quality (saves space and bandwidth) FIXME: see pngnq that does that for you including reducing size, but beware for small images size may increase.
+This also only works well with screenshots that do not show any photos or similar.
+You have to check first if the resulting image does not differ too much from the original.
-  * provide your source images (eg. for making new screenshots in other languages)
+    Maybe tell not to add metadata unless needed, no comment, no thumbnail, maybe also no color profile or is it better to have that included.
+  * TODO Add info about the different pngcrush programs pngnq in my tests is often the smallest (default settings), but check if the result isn't too different from the original.
+  * Provide your source images (eg. for making new screenshots in other languages) - add info where in the source tree they should be added, info to keep xcf size as small as possible, small image dimensions where possible (64 x 64?) - set "use better but slower compression" when saving to xcf; for most example imagess using 8 bit integer precision is enough, unless specifically demonstrating higher bit depth.

 ## Documentation issues